ArsenShnurkov/Common/README.md

 This Common library currently contains some generic binary search trees that I've been working on lately.

 See Insert.png, Find.png, and Delete.png for speed comparisons between the various trees.
+These timings are mainly intended to serve as basic comparisons between the different trees.
+After my recent optimizations, the slowest operation (AVLTree Insert) is approximately 20% faster than it was.

 * BinarySearchTree is an unabalanced BST that uses iterative algorithms in order to avoid stack overflows.
 * BinarySearchTreeBase is a base class for the AVL and Red/Black Trees that uses recursive algorithms.
 This class cannot be instantiated on its own.